mhmirza/DataViz/finalproject1.md

 ## Project Outline:

 ### 1. Are people spending more on clothes now?
-This section would show how the average expenditure on clothing as a fraction of total retail spending per capita has fallen over the years.
+This section would show how expenditure on clothing as a fraction of total retail spending per capita has fallen over the years.
 This would help negate the premise of the project and build some context regarding how individuals might have a tendency to only assess a part of the story.
 A visualization would immediately follow showing how prices in the apparel industry have indeed risen at a lower rate compared to other retail items, which explains a fall in proportional expenditures but not necessarily a fall in consumption.

 ### 2. Is fast fashion leading to excess apparel consumption?
 This section intends to convey the scale at which the fast fashion industry is growing along with a forecast of how it is expected to grow.
 To reinforce the "fast" in fashion, a visualization would highlight how retailers now have to hold growing inventories to keep the "newness" factor in apparel alive.
 Based on this context, I will try to link how there has also been a corresponding increase in apparel consumption through a stacked bar chart will be shown to convey the percentage of unworn clothes in the wardrobe across different countries.
 Another possible visualization which could be used here is a scatter plot, which would show that a significant fraction of respondents from a survey conducted across different neighbourhoods of a Middle Eastern country owned more than 200 items of clothes.
 This would hopefully ring the first alarm bell!